-Sexual Harassment is Philadelphia is the unwelcome sexual advances or comments from a company CEO, supervisor, manager, fellow employee, company associate, or customer against an employee or job applicant.
+Sexual Harassment in Philadelphia is the unwelcome sexual advances or comments from a company CEO, supervisor, manager, fellow employee, company associate, or customer against an employee or job applicant.
 It can be verbal or written and direct or indirect.
 It can happen to a male or female and between people of the same sex or different sexes.
-It is a form of sex discrimination in the workplace and it is illegal.
-For over 25 years, the Derek Smith Law Group has helped employees and job applicants in Philadelphia get the justice they deserve as victims of sexual harassment.
+It is a form of sex discrimination in the workplace, and it is illegal.

 - Sexual harassment can occur between a man and a woman or people of the same sex

-- Sexual harassment can occur in the workplace or outside of the workplace at a company function or event
+- Sexual harassment can happen in the workplace or outside of the workplace at a company function or event

 - Sexual harassment can include verbal statements, criminal sexual actions, stalking, written communications, and unwanted sexual actions or advances